emiliaru/memecointest/README.md

 ---

-Made with 💜 by the community | To the moon! 🚀🌙
+Made with 💜 | MEMECOIN ROULETTE 🎰🚀